Crazy-fast 5G networks are coming soon. Here's what you need to know.

 In other words, it's going to be huge.

-Early 5G networks will pop up as soon as this year, but expect broader availability in closer to 2019 to 2020, as network equipment gets upgraded and 5G-compatible phones are released.
+Early 5G networks will pop up as soon as this year from carriers including Verizon and AT&T, but expect broader availability in closer to 2019 to 2020, as network equipment gets upgraded and 5G-compatible phones are released.

-But as the hype and reality of 5G crashes upon us now, you're going to start to hear references to words that don't sound like they belong in the English language.
+But as the hype and reality of 5G crash upon us now, you're going to start to hear references to terms that don't sound like they belong in the English language.
 Fortunately, CNET is here to decipher the wonkiest of words for you.

 5G NR: The 5G bit is pretty obvious, but the NR stands for New Radio.
 You don't have to know a lot about this beyond the fact that it's the name of the standard that the entire wireless industry is rallying behind, and it just came out in December.